 Ariane has a multi-disciplinary practice focusing on equality and human rights.
 She accepts instructions to advise, draft pleadings and represent clients in a broad range of civil, immigration and public law matters.
 She has particular experience in representing young and vulnerable people and individuals with mental health difficulties.

 International human rights

-Ariane also undertakes human rights evaluations, and produces policy papers and research for international bodies and organisations.
+Ariane undertakes human rights evaluations, and produces policy papers and research for international bodies and organisations.
 She has undertaken such work for the Open Society Foundation, the Institute for War & Peace Reporting, the Freedom Online Coalition and Global Partners Digital.
 In 2018 she supported the Open Data Charter team during their consultation on refreshing the Open Data Charter Principles, assisting specifically on gathering and analysing views on the relationship between the principles and privacy and data protection norms.
 Ariane has been a consultant at Adapt, helping companies rethink their relationship with data.